 The Kumikreator is priced around $25 – $35.
 I don’t have links to sellers here, but you can find it online, and in craft and some ‘big-box’ stores.

-(Btw: the braids in photo below are sorta ‘hacked’ – the machine and its included spools make braids like the ones in the bracelet photo further down.)
+(Btw: the braids in photo below are sorta ‘hacked’ – the machine and its included spools make braids more like the magenta/blue/orange bracelet in photos further down.)

 Left-to-right, from lower left corner: 1st braid is the thickest, crochet cotton #3 (3-ply); braids 2-5 are fine weaving wool (discontinued brand); 6-12 are dmc embroidery floss. (#9 and #11 have a single spool of pink rayon thread)